Registered Agent Specifically for the State of Illinois

 Penalties and Interest Calculations – Non-compliance by a Limited Liability Partnership

-Illinois annual reporting for a limited liability partnership is dependent on the primary jurisdiction of the formation.
+Illinois annual reports for a limited liability partnership are dependent on the primary jurisdiction of the formation.
 Domestic limited liability partnerships file a form UPA 1003(D), with a cost of $100.00 per partner (minimum of $200 and a maximum of $5,000).
 Foreign limited liability partnerships file the form UPA 1003(F) with a filing fee of $300.00.

 Both domestic and foreign limited liability partnerships will expire if the annual report is not received before the anniversary date of the original Illinois registration date (as more fully described in the limited partner paragraph).
-Reinstatement consists of filing the UPA 1004 form ($200) along with the annual report and its filing fees.
+Reinstatement consists of filing the UPA 1004 form ($200), the Illinois annual report, and its filing fees.

 Penalties and Interest Calculations – Not-for-Profit Corporations

 Not-for-profit corporations’ Illinois annual report filing fee is $10.00 and the penalty for being late is $3.00.
 The revocation takes place approximately 6 months after the annual report due date.
 Reinstatement is accomplished by filing the NFP 112.45/113.60 form (filing fee $25.00) along with the annual report ($10.00 filing fee and $3.00 late fee).